uetzgenfatz/Snippets/README.md

 # Code snippets

-Small scripts I happend to write for analyzing data for my research.
-Perhaps they might be useful for others, too.
+Small scripts I happend to write for analyzing or recoding research data.
+Perhaps they might be useful for others, too...